 When it becomes serious: Difficulty walking, severe fatigue, chest tightness, confusion

-What to do: Descend to a lower altitude and seek medical care if symptoms progress.
+What to do: The ISTM recommends descending to a lower altitude and seeking medical care when experiencing symptoms..

 Heart issues can happen even in otherwise healthy individuals, particularly during stress, exertion, or dehydration.

-Early signs: Chest discomfort, chest pressure, pain radiating to the arm/jaw/back, shortness of breath, nausea, lightheadedness
+Early signs: WHO indicates symptoms such as chest discomfort, chest pressure, pain radiating to the arm/jaw/back, shortness of breath, nausea, lightheadedness

-Quick recognition of stroke symptoms can save brain function and lives.
+Quick recognition of stroke symptoms can save brain function and lives, according to the World Health Organization.

-Early signs: Use the FAST method — Face drooping, Arm weakness, Speech difficulty, Time to act
+Early signs: The Society for Cardiovascular Angiography and Interventions recommends you employ the FAST method to help determine early signs of stroke — Face drooping, Arm weakness, Speech difficulty, Time to act

-What to do: Seek emergency medical help immediately if you notice any of these signs.
+What to do: The Society for Cardiovascular Angiography and Interventions recommends you seek emergency medical help immediately if you notice any of these signs.

 When it becomes serious: Difficulty breathing, swelling of the throat, dizziness or collapse